MatteoMeil/node-native-printer/README.md

 ## Imporant notes

 Due to important differences in enviroments and ecosystems between Microsoft and Unix-based systems, this module has been written in C++ for Unix and C# for Windows.
-This can result in different behaviours during the execution of the methods (as different execution time).
+This can result in different behaviours during the execution of the methods (such as different execution time, returning values, allowed options for printer, etc.).

 ***
 ## Installation